 Instead, you should first compute your tax liability claiming the college tuition credit on a separate sheet of paper.
 Then, compute your tax liability claiming the college tuition itemized deduction.
 Claim the option that results in the greater tax savings.

 You may claim either the credit or the deduction, but not both.

-Important: You must attach Form IT-272 to your 2010 Form IT-150 to claim the college tuition credit or Form IT-201 to claim the college tuition credit or the college tuition itemized deduction.
+Important: You must attach Form IT-272 to your 2011 Form IT-201 to claim the college tuition credit or the college tuition itemized deduction.